verus-83/web-otp/README.md

 ## Proposals

-The developer must obtain the phone number via their existing mechanisms (e.g. user form input, autofill, etc.) and send an SMS (e.g. via Twilio) with a one-time code to the number, which they must generate and track on their servers.

 In this formulation, the browser will help the site obtain the contents of the SMS or OTP programmatically.